APIS Core is a library that allows you to easily build tools to manage

 to start the container.

-To use the image for local development you can mount your local APIS instance directory into the container, using the following command: To do so you can use the following command:
+To use the image for local development you can mount your local APIS instance directory into the container using the following command:

 docker run -p 5000:5000 -v /path/to/your/apis_instance:/app apis